 Summary.
 The strategy for developing the VO ImageDM is to capture the most important elements of the FITS image and WCS models, while also providing compatibility and re-use of the relevant VO data models and VO data modeling framework.
 In particular it should be possible to describe an image dataset in the ImageDM and convert to and from the equivalent FITS image, meanwhile describing the image dataset in a VOTable-based discovery query.
 Further, it should be possible to serialize an ImageDM instance in other formats and encodings, making it possible to address new use cases such as very large cubes and VO data discovery and virtual data generation, while preserving the semantics of the major FITS models such as the N-d image and associated WCS, leveraging the large investment in FITS by both astronomical software and astronomical data archives.

 1.2 Use Cases

-A comprehensive analysis of use cases for the Image data model in the context of multidimensional astronomical data is beyond the scope of this document, but is available in [reference].
-From a design point of view the primary use cases addressed by the ImageDM are the following:
+A comprehensive analysis of use cases for the Image data model in the context of multidimensional astronomical data is beyond the scope of this document, but is available in [reference to VAO use case analysis].